Majikah/majik-signature/README.md

 - **Content Provenance** — prove that music, art, a document, or a dataset was produced by a specific identity.
 - **File Integrity** — detect any tampering or modification to distributed files.
 - **API Payload Signing** — sign JSON requests/responses for non-repudiation.
-- **Document Authentication** — certify contracts, legal records, or invoices, with support for multiple independent signers and a final seal.
+- **Document Authentication** — certify contracts, legal records, or invoices, with support for multiple independent signers, chronological approval order, and a final seal.
 - **Media Certification** — stamp audio, video, or image files as authentic originals, with the signature embedded directly in the file.
 - **Software Distribution** — sign release artifacts to prove they come from the original author.
 - **Identity-Bound Messaging** — bind signed content to a verifiable identity across the Majikah ecosystem.
+- **Batch Asset Signing** — sign every file in a folder, project export, or zip archive against a single manifest, resilient to files being renamed or relocated afterward.
+- **Approval Workflows** — verify not just *who* signed a contract, but that they signed it in the *required order* (e.g. legal before finance, requester before approver).

 ---